Cold Weather Hair Care: Essential Tips & Products with Prices

 Nighttime Protection Routines for Winter Hair

-The hours you spend sleeping offer a perfect opportunity for intensive hair repair.
+The hours you spend sleeping offer a valuable opportunity for intensive hair repair.
 Switching to a silk or satin pillowcase ($15–$25) reduces friction at night and helps hair retain moisture.
 For intensive repair, apply a deep-conditioning mask once a week before bed, then cover with a soft microfiber hair wrap or shower cap to enhance the conditioning.

 Those with particularly dry or damaged hair should consider a lightweight leave-in treatment formulated for overnight use, focusing on the ends, where winter damage is most noticeable.